Dedomena-exerevnitis/mids-w207-kaggle/W207_Final_Writeup.md

   $$

   - The result will be a negative number that's in a range computers keep track of.
 However, Scikit-learn has a convention in its metrics that lower scores are better.
-      - So, scikit-learn report $$-1* \frac{LogLoss}{NumObservations}$$
+      - So, scikit-learn report

   $$
+  -1* \frac{LogLoss}{NumObservations}
+  $$

+  $$
   LogLoss = -\frac{1}{n} \sum_{i=1}^{n} [y_i log(\hat{y_i})+(1-y_i) log(1-\hat{y_i})]
   $$

-      The division by the number of datapoints is used so the range of values doesn't systematically vary with the dataset size.
+      - The division by the number of datapoints is used so the range of values doesn't systematically vary with the dataset size.
       - The rage of that is 0 to infinity.
       - The lower the metrics is, the better model performance is.

   - Log loss penalizes both types of errors, but especially those predictions that are confident and wrong.

   - The Log Loss value of optimal model is 0.44228, which is a very good outcome, better than the baseline model by 0.015.